College Student Killed Entire Family After Dad Said ‘Find a Job or Move Out’: Cops

 “This was a horrendous murder,” Assistant Linn County Attorney Ryan Decker said during Jackson’s initial court appearance on Wednesday.
 “This was more than just a murder, it was an execution of the defendant’s mother, father, and sister.
 Furthermore, the defendant’s concocted story of a phantom burglar shows the defendant acted out of malice and calculated intent to get away with these murders.”

-According to the complaint, officers arrived at the scene at around 8:23 a.m on Tuesday after Jackson’s frantic call about a male intruder.
+According to the complaint, officers arrived at the scene at around 8:23 a.m.
+Tuesday after Jackson’s frantic call about a male intruder.
 Officers, however, instead found his three slain family members.
 They recovered a .22 caliber semi-automatic rifle believed to be the murder weapon.

 Jackson told authorities that he “woke up to the sound of gunfire and was shot in the foot during a struggle with a masked man over the rifle,” the complaint states.
 He told police he and his father had cleaned the rifle the night before and left it on the fireplace overnight.